cooljeanius/wesnoth_mods/campaigns/Northern_Rebirth/README.txt

-  added some AI goals to the rest of their orcs to protect their leaders, too, and I split the giving of gold between Hamel and the other allied side, so that Hamel wouldn't get as much gold as I'm giving to the sides of the liches, but this second set of changes is untested.
+  added some AI goals to the rest of their orcs to protect their leaders, too, and I split the giving of gold between Hamel and the other allied side, so that Hamel wouldn't get as much gold as I'm giving to the sides of the liches, but even with this second set of changes, Hamel still gets to Rakshas before I do.
+I'm thinking of tweaking the AI even more, or maybe giving an "attacked" event for Rakshas, to give him guards and more gold if Hamel's side attacks him.